 Rent, utility, and housing - A couple different programs and services are offered.
-They include the Emergency Food and Shelter Program, which offers funds and grants may be used to help the low income supplement feeding by paying for food, offer rent help and shelter (including transitional sheltering), and even money to directly pay rent/mortgage and utility assistance.
+They include the Emergency Food and Shelter Program, which offers funds and grants may be used to help the low income supplement feeding by paying for food, offer rent help and shelter (including transitional sheltering).
+There may also be loans or additional money to directly pay rent/mortgage, security deposits and utility assistance.
 Another option is the Community Services Block Grant Program.

 Another energy bill program Wintercare.
 Many community action agencies, include Lake Cumberland Community Action Agency, Inc., run this energy assistance program.
 Utility companies contribute to the Wintercare program and the money used to pay electric bills, connection and reconnection fees.
 Find other Kentucky utility assistance programs.

 The last option is the Kentucky Utilities Home Energy Assistance Program.
 This can offer qualified customers credits on their monthly bills and expenses.